themeda-devs/themeda/docs/hypothesis_test.md

 ```

-1. **Chip Position Iteration:** The code iterates over each chip position, considering only the first 10 positions for brevity.
+1. **Chip Position Iteration:** The code iterates over each chip position.
 2. **Consecutive Year Iteration:** For each chip position, the code iterates over the consecutive years from the available distributions.

 3. **Contingency Table Creation:** A contingency table is created to compare the tfid distributions of two consecutive years.
 The table is constructed by combining unique tfids from both distributions and calculating the counts for each tfid.